Mālama ʻAlae ʻUla Habitat at Waimea Valley (Oʻahu) Volunteer Day

 Location: Waimea Valley, Oʻahu

 All participants will need to sign a waiver.
 Minors are welcome but need to be accompanied by an adult.
+All volunteers get free access to the Valley.
 Registration is required, please sign up using the link below.

 We hope to see you there to care for the ʻalae ʻula together!